 Shopbot offers multiple bed sizes for their CNC machines, allowing you to choose one that perfectly fits your project and workshop requirements.

 PRSalpha has a high-quality steel frame chassis with bolted connections which allows it to have incredible rigidity.

-All the three axes on the PRSalpha rides on a rack and pinion mechanism, which improves rigidity and allows a very high traversal speed.
+All three axes on the PRSalpha ride on a rack and pinion mechanism, which improves rigidity and allows a very high traversal speed.

-You can achieve cutting speeds of upto 720 inches per minute with a rapid speed of 1800 inches per minute on the x and y axes.
+You can achieve cutting speeds of up to 720 inches per minute (ipm) with a rapid speed of 1800 ipm on the X and Y axes.

 The rigidity and accuracy of the machine allow it to have a positional accuracy of +/- 0.003" under no-load conditions.

-To control the dust generated during woodworking Shopbot provides a dust skirt which you can hook up to a vacuum.
+To control the dust generated during woodworking Shopbot provides a dust skirt that you can hook up to a vacuum.

 If you do not have a dust collector Shopbot can bundle a 1.5 hp dust collector with your machine for an additional charge of around $1,500.

 For a few thousand dollars more, you can add an automatic tool changer that will allow you to run the machine unattended for long durations and improve production speed.

 The stepper motors used on the PRSalpha are the closed-loop Vexta alphaStep motors with low backlash tapered-hob gear heads on all three axes.